Arctic-Voxel/SC1015-Mini-Project/README.md

 ## Tools Used

 As our dataset is highly Categorical, we used two preprocessing tools such as the OrdinalEncoder and the LabelEncoder to prepare our train and test.
-Afterwards, we used the SelectKBest tool that is capable of selecting features according to the k highest scores using the Chi.
+Afterwards, we used the SelectKBest tool that is capable of selecting features according to the k highest scores using the Chi function.
 This helps us to find the features that are the highly like to be irrelevant for classification.

 ## Models Used

-Logistic Regression - Models the probability of a discrete outcome, in our case binary (Yes/ No to Heart Disease)
+Logistic Regression - Models the probability of a discrete outcome, in our case binary (Yes / No to Heart Disease)

 ## Conclusion

 Based on the correlation we calculated, we removed the variables that did not contribute to the model whilst recording the model accuracy.
 These variables include 'Mental Health', 'Sleep Time', 'BMI', 'Physical Activity' and 'General Health'.
 Though 'Race' had a low correlation, when removed from the model, the accuracy had a considerable deprovement, as such we decided to keep it in the model.
 Through this, we can see that variables such as 'Physical Health' and 'Age Category' are good predictors for Heart Disease.

+One important fact gained from this, is that age is a very important factor in predicting Heart Disease as we can see an obvious relation in the Heart Disease - Age Category Graph, and the results gained from our corr and the model further proves it.

+We are able to predict the possibility of a Heart Disease with an accuracy of around 76% with fewer predictors at the end.

 ## Learning points